Grenoble Auvergne-rhone-alpes, France Travel Guide

 Experience panoramic views from the iconic Bastille.

-Discover hundreds of years of art and history at the city's museums.
+Discover many years of art and history at the city's museums.

 Easily venture into the majestic Chartreuse or Vercors mountains.